-A Pennsylvania trust that oversees the local distribution of federal opioid settlement dollars voted Thursday that Philadelphia improperly used $7.5 million for projects to improve quality of life in Kensington.
+A Pennsylvania trust that oversees the local distribution of national opioid settlement dollars voted Thursday that Philadelphia improperly used $7.5 million for projects to improve quality of life in Kensington.

 Trust members argued the spending was “noncompliant” with a court order outlining how the funds should be spent.

-The Pennsylvania Opioid Misuse and Addiction Abatement Trust is an independent body tasked with disbursing and monitoring funds allotted to PA as a result of a federal lawsuit against opioid manufacturers and distributors.
+The Pennsylvania Opioid Misuse and Addiction Abatement Trust is an independent body tasked with disbursing and monitoring funds allotted to PA as a result of lawsuits from state and local governments against opioid manufacturers and distributors.

 The trust won’t take back the money, but it could reduce or withhold next year’s opioid settlement dollars, according to the court order.
 That money currently funds home repairs, eviction and foreclosure prevention, and improvements to schools and parks in Kensington.
 The city already gave the $7.5 million to Kensington nonprofits Impact Services and New Kensington Community Development Corporation (NKCDC) for distribution.